Manage Remote Access

 In this deployment scenario, Group Policy Objects (GPOs) are created automatically by Remote Access.
-For advanced certificate GPO options, see Deploy a Single DirectAccess Server with Advanced Settings.
+For advanced certificate GPO options, see Deploying advanced Remote Access.

 Configure Remote Access server and network settings: Configure network adapters, IP addresses, and routing.

-Configure certificate settings: In this deployment scenario, the Getting Started Wizard creates self-signed certificates, so there is no need to configure the more advanced certificate infrastructure that is explained in the topic Deploy a Single DirectAccess Server with Advanced Settings.
+Configure certificate settings: In this deployment scenario, the Getting Started Wizard creates self-signed certificates, so there is no need to configure the more advanced certificate infrastructure.

 Configure the network location server: In this scenario, the network location server is installed on the Remote Access server.